Arbint/MayaPythonDevTemplate/readme.md

 ```
 Press ```Alt + Enter``` to run it.
 this will tell Maya to listen for command from localhost(your machine) on port 7001

-If doing remotely, need to change the command to:
+If doing remotely, you need to change the command to:
 ```
 commandPort -n "0.0.0.0:7001" -stp "python"
 ```